LauriLehto/numbers/README.md

-# numbers-expo
+# numbers
-This is a copy of numbers repo for use with expo
+This is a project executed by three coders during Code In The Woods 2018.
-## This repo is for demoing the app in expo
+## You can try this app with expo client
-For use with Expo App
+Link code for Expo App
 ![Numbers](./assets/numbers-expo.png)